roman-milk/roman-milk.github.io/teacher-undressed.md

   'Yes, for sure.
 I was screwed up before you did things to me,' Vicky acknowledged.

   'Do things to you?
 You mean I hypnotised you and took advantage of you.
 Both of you.
 Wasn't that wrong?' he asked.
-Report_Story #3